christopherAlberts/Hide_secret_text_in_a_message/README.md

 * Download a Python IDE like Tonny: https://thonny.org/

-* Once Pycharm is installed open a new file and copy the following code into it:
+* Once Tonny is installed open a new file and copy the following code into it:

 ```python
 import requests